ganelson/inform/scripts/READMEscript.txt

 @primary(inpolicy, 'Web of InC')
 @primary(inrtps, 'Web of InC')
 @primary(inter, 'Web of InC')
+@primary(srukes, 'Web of Inform 7')
 @book('Changes to Inform', 'Changes', 'A detailed change history of Inform 7')
 @book('Writing with Inform and the Inform Recipe Book', 'Documentation', 'The main Inform documentation, as seen in the apps, and in standalone Epubs')
 * retrospective - ANSI C source and resources needed to build (some) previous versions of Inform 7

 * Outcome Pages - Inrtps uses these to generate HTML outcome pages (such as those showing Problem messages in the app)

-* The special Standard Rules extension.
-Web of Inform 7; currently Appendix A of inform7, with a secondary copy in Internal/Extensions/Graham Nelson

 * The I6 Template - The .i6t files used in code generation.
-Inform 6; currently Appendix B of inform7, with a secondary copy in Internal/I6T
+Inform 6; held in Internal/I6T

 * Internal/Extensions - Libraries of code.
 Inform 7
 	* Internal/Extensions/Emily Short/Basic Help Menu.i7x